drivendataorg/youth-mental-health-runtime/README.md

 ```
 Available commands:

 build               Builds the container locally
 clean               Delete temporary Python cache and bytecode files
 interact-container  Open an interactive bash shell within the running container (with network access)
 pack-example        Creates a submission/submission.zip file from the source code in examples_src
 pack-submission     Creates a submission/submission.zip file from the source code in submission_src
 pull                Pulls the official container from Azure Container Registry
-test-container      Ensures that your locally built image can import all the Python packages successfully when it runs
+test-container      Ensures that your locally built image can import all the Python packages successfully
+                    when it runs
-test-submission     Runs container using code from `submission/submission.zip` and data from WSFR_DATA_ROOT (default `data/`)
+test-submission     Runs container using code from `submission/submission.zip` and data from
+                    `/code_execution/data/`
-update-lockfiles    Updates runtime environment lockfiles
+update-lockfile     Updates runtime environment lockfile using Docker
 ```